 b.
-If the officials give conflicting signals as to who caused the ball to go out-of-bounds, a jump ball shall be called between the two players involved.
-However, if an official offers assistance, the calling official may change the call. c.
+If two officials give conflicting signals as to who caused the ball to go out-of-bounds, they will conference and reconstruct the play in an attempt to make the correct call.
+If no resolution is reached, a jump ball will be signaled between the two players involved at the nearest circle.
+If the two players cannot be identified, the jump ball shall be administered at the center circle between any two opponents in the game.
+If one official signals and another official clearly knows the call is incorrect, they should conference and the calling official may change the call on the information given.
+However, if both officials are adamant about their ruling, a jump ball should be held similar to above.

+c.
 In the event that a violation and foul occur at the same time, the foul will take precedence.

 d.
-Double Foul (See Rule 12-B-Section VI-f).
+Double Foul (See Rule 12B-Section VI-f).